Men’s Health Expert Series 2026

 Learning objectives

-1. Discuss the physiological impact of visceral adiposity on metabolic health, testosterone levels, and cardiovascular risk.
+1. Discuss the impact of visceral adiposity on metabolic health, testosterone, and cardiovascular risk.

 Speaker